Kunstmaan/KunstmaanBundlesCMS/UPGRADE-5.2.md

 NodeSearchBundle
 ----------------

  * Depending on the service container to retrieve searchers is deprecated and will be removed in 6.0.
 Tag your custom node searchers with the "kunstmaan_node_search.node_searcher" tag, to have them available for the NodeSearchBundle.
+ * Passing the container as the first argument of `\Kunstmaan\NodeSearchBundle\EventListener\NodeIndexUpdateEventListener` is deprecated and will be removed in 6.0.
+Inject the `kunstmaan_node_search.search_configuration.node` service instead.

 NodeBundle
 ----------